docker/docs/compose/cli-command-compatibility.md

 The following commands have not been implemented yet, and maybe implemented at a later time.
 Let us know if these commands are a higher priority for your usecases.

-* `compose build --memory`.
+`compose build --memory`.
 This option is not yet supported by buildkit.
-The flag is currently supported but hidden to avoid breaking existing compose usage, it will have actually no effect.
+The flag is currently supported but is hidden to avoid breaking existing Compose usage.
+It does not have any effect.

 ## Flags that will not be implemented